Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Conclusion

 In this work, we introduced a preference-conditioned multi-objective RL framework for humanoid locomotion, which integrates command tracking and force compliance through a velocity–resistance model.
 The approach is simple and effective, requiring no hierarchical control or multi-stage training, and enables a single policy to interpolate smoothly between rigid tracking and compliant behaviors.
 An encoder–decoder architecture inferring force-related latent features further allows the policy to be deployable on real humanoid hardware without direct force sensing.

 Simulation and hardware experiments demonstrate that our method could generate adaptive and force-compliant omnidirectional walking.
-Beyond demonstrating feasibility, this study highlights preference-conditioned MORL as a general and versatile method for interactive humanoid locomotion, with opportunities for future extensions to richer tasks such as full loco-manipulation and higher-dimensional objectives.
+Beyond demonstrating feasibility, this study highlights preference-conditioned MORL as a practical approach for interactive humanoid locomotion, with opportunities for future extensions to richer tasks and higher-dimensional objectives.